sajadmh/google-sheets-wordle/README.md

 **Finally, we get into the Wordle function!**

-When a user checks the box to submit their guess, we must get the checkbox's row number and create an array to store each of the five letters in their guess.
+When a user checks the checkbox to submit their guess, we must get the checkbox's row and create an array to store each of the five letters in their guess, e.g. `CRANE` -> `[C,R,A,N,E]`.

 `var index = e.range.getRow();` gets the current row.

 `var checkboxColumnInt = 57;` refers to the column where the checkboxes sit.

-`var runBox = play.getRange(index, checkboxColumnInt);` refers to the row where the checkbox that is checked off (onEdit) sits.
+`var runBox = play.getRange(index, checkboxColumnInt);` refers to the specific checkbox that was checked off.

-Two if statements will check our operation.
+Two if statements will check our operation before doing anything.
 The first ensures that the checkbox that is checked off is an official checkbox in column BE/#57.
-If true, then it will check if the edit (based on the onEdit trigger) turned the checkbox to true (i.e. it was checked, not unchecked or other):
+If true, then it will check if the edit (based on the onEdit trigger) turned the checkbox to true (in other words, we ensure that the user checked the box, not unchecked the box):

 ```
 if (e.range.getColumn() == checkboxColumnInt) {